binhtruongphuoc-tech/smart-pet-feeder-system/README.md

 ##  My Contributions
-As a core team member of this project, I was responsible for bridging the gap between hardware assembly, software logic, and mechanical design.
-My specific contributions include:
+As a core team member, I was responsible for bridging the gap between the hardware and software sides of the project.
+Here’s what I focused on:

-* **Firmware Development:** Engineered the low-level C drivers for the SG90 Servo motor (PWM control) and the active buzzer for system alerts.
+* **Firmware:** Developed low-level C drivers to handle PWM control for the SG90 servo and set up the buzzer for system alerts.
-* **Hardware Assembly & Soldering:** Hand-soldered the ICs and discrete components onto the custom PCB, ensuring reliable and clean electrical connections.
+* **Hardware Assembly:** Hand-soldered all ICs and components onto the custom PCB, making sure everything was wired cleanly and reliably.
-* **Mechanical Integration:** Constructed and assembled the physical housing of the pet feeder, seamlessly integrating the electronic control board with the mechanical dispensing gate.
+* **Mechanical Integration:** Built the main housing and connected the control board to the dispensing mechanism so the hardware and software could work in sync.
-* **Testing & Debugging:** Conducted extensive hardware-software integration testing, troubleshooting hardware quirks, and debugging firmware logic to ensure stable operation.
+* **Testing & Debugging:** Spent a lot of time on system testing, troubleshooting hardware glitches, and fixing firmware bugs to keep the system stable.
-* **System Design & Documentation:** Designed the software architecture flowcharts and authored the comprehensive final engineering report for the project.
+* **System Design & Documentation:** Created the software flowcharts and wrote the final engineering report to document how everything comes together